 Commitment to Cambridge

-Now 54 years old, Craig and his wife, Hope live in North Cambridge with their two sons, Robbie (20) and Cooper (17).
-The friendly neighborhoods, dynamic schools, bustling shopping areas, wonderful parks, super libraries and great people have earned Cambridge a special place in Craig's heart.
+Now 57 years old, Craig and his wife, Hope live in North Cambridge with their two sons, Robbie (22) and Cooper (20).
+The friendly neighborhoods, dynamic schools, bustling shopping areas, wonderful parks, impressive libraries and great people have earned Cambridge a special place in Craig's heart.
 After ten years of advocacy in his local neighborhood group, Craig was elected to Cambridge City Council in 2005 and he has been helping Cambridge meet the 21st Century’s economic, housing, transportation and educational challenges ever since.

-Craig maintains numerous email lists focused on City-issues and also publishes articles on his blog and LinkedIn.
+Craig maintains dozens of email lists focused on City-issues and also publishes articles on his blog and LinkedIn.
 He has written and published an environmental novel and co-authored a book on environmental compliance.

 Cambridge Public Schools

-In addition to his City Council duties, Craig served for years on the Maria L. Baldwin School Advisory Council and, understanding the importance of the “A” in STEAM, he is an active supporter of all things having to do with visual and performing arts both in and out of the Cambridge Public Schools.
+- Is an active supporter of all things having to do with visual and performing arts, both in and out of the Cambridge Public Schools.

 Craig believes that vibrant local democratic institutions and the give-and-take of honest, robust dialogues, in person or on-line, are crucial to the health of not just Cambridge but the entire United States.

 Transparency, accountability and openness are the cornerstones of good government.
 In keeping with these democratic truths, Craig regularly attends public meetings, maintains dozens of topical email lists and is exceptionally accessible to his constituents as he walks or bikes around town.
 He is renowned for his constituent services efforts and his ability to effectively and quickly communicate complex civic issues to the general public.